antonio-gabriele-rizzo/TechLab365-Microsoft-Intune-Administration-Portfolio/README.md

 ---

-## License
+# License

 This project is published for educational and portfolio purposes.

 The documentation is based on hands-on experience gained while building a Microsoft Intune laboratory using Microsoft Intune Plan 1, Microsoft Entra ID and Android Enterprise.

-Microsoft, Microsoft Intune, Microsoft Entra ID, Microsoft 365 and Android Enterprise are trademarks of their respective owners.
+Microsoft, Microsoft Intune, Microsoft Entra ID, Microsoft 365, Android Enterprise, Microsoft Company Portal and Managed Google Play are trademarks of their respective owners.